 - Projects will include a coding portion and a report portion. - Code will be graded objectively.
 Code must produce the correct output to receive credit.
-Incorrect output, no output, compilation errors, or runtime errors will not receive credit. - Report grading will evaluate your overall understanding for the project area.
+Incorrect output, no output, compilation errors, or runtime errors will not receive credit.
+Please double-check your submitted code to ensure that minor errors will not result in major test failures. - Code tests will include edge cases.
+Think through all possible conditions for your program. - Report grading will evaluate your overall understanding for the project area.